Outlaw motorcycle club: Identification

-The primary visual identification of a member of an outlaw motorcycle club is the vest adorned with a large club-specific patch or patches, predominantly located in the middle of the back.
-The patch(es) will contain a club logo, the name of the club, and the letters MC, and a possible state, province, or other chapter identification.
-This garment and the patches themselves are referred to as the colors or cut (a term taken from the early practice of cutting the collars and/or sleeves from a denim or leather jacket).
+The primary visual identification of an outlaw motorcycle club member is the vest adorned with a large club-specific patch or patches predominantly located in the middle of the back.
+The patches will contain a club logo, the club's name, the letters MC, and a possible state, province, or other chapter identification.
+This garment and the patches themselves are referred to as the colors or cut (a term taken from the early practice of cutting the collars or sleeves from a denim or leather jacket).
 Many non-outlaw motorcycle riding clubs such as the Harley Owners Group also wear patches on the back of their vests, without including the letters MC.

-The club patches always remain property of the club itself, not the member, and only members are allowed to wear the club's patches.
-Hang-arounds and/or support clubs wear support patches with the club's colors.
-A member must closely guard their colors, for allowing one's colors to fall into the hands of an outsider is an act of disgrace and may result in loss of membership in a club, or some other punishment.
+The club patches always remain the property of the club itself, not the members, and only members are allowed to wear the club's patches.
+Hang-arounds or support club members wear support patches with the club's colors.
+A member must closely guard their colors, for allowing one's colors to fall into the hands of an outsider is an act of disgrace and may result in loss of membership in a club or some other punishment.

 One-, two-, and three-piece patches

-The colors worn by members of some motorcycle clubs will sometimes follow a convention of using either a one-piece patch for nonconformist social clubs, two-piece patch for clubs paying dues, a three-piece patch for outlaw clubs or side patches.
-The three-piece patch consists of the club logo and the top and bottom patches, usually crescent shaped, which are referred to as rockers.
-The number and arrangement of patches is somewhat indicative of the nature of the club.
-Though many motorcycle clubs wear the three-piece patch arrangement, this is not necessarily an indication that a club is an outlaw motorcycle club.
+The colors worn by members of some motorcycle clubs will sometimes follow a convention of using either a one-piece patch for nonconformist social clubs, a two-piece patch for clubs paying dues, a three-piece patch for outlaw clubs or side patches.
+The three-piece patch consists of the club logo and the top and bottom patches, usually crescent-shaped, which are referred to as rockers.
+The number and arrangement of patches somewhat indicate the club's nature.
+Since many motorcycle clubs wear the three-piece patch arrangement, this does not necessarily suggest that a club is an outlaw motorcycle club.

-Law enforcement agencies have confiscated colors and other club paraphernalia of these types of clubs when they raid a clubhouse or the home of a MC member, and they often display these items at press conferences.
+Law enforcement agencies have confiscated colors and other club paraphernalia of these clubs when they raid a clubhouse or the home of a MC member, and they often display these items at press conferences.
 These items are then used at trial to support prosecution assertions that MC members perform criminal acts on behalf of their club.
-Courts have found that the probative value of such items is far outweighed by their unfairly prejudicial effects on the defence.
+Courts have found that the probative value of such items is far outweighed by their unfairly prejudicial effects on the defense.